-You can't claim a deduction if the allowance is not shown as a separate allowance on your income statement or payment summary.
+You can't claim a deduction if the allowance is part of your salary and wages and not included as a separate allowance on your income statement or payment summary.

 You generally need to get and keep written evidence, such as receipts, when you claim a deduction.
-However, each year we set an amount you can claim overtime meal expenses without receipts.
-This is called the 'reasonable amount'.
+However, each year we set an amount you can claim for overtime meal expenses without receipts.
+We call this the 'reasonable amount'.
 If you receive an overtime meal allowance, are claiming a deduction and spent:

-- up to the reasonable amount, you don't have to get and keep receipts - more than the reasonable amount, you must get and keep receipts for all your expenses.
+- up to the reasonable amount, you don't have to get and keep receipts - more than the reasonable amount, you must get and keep receipts for your expenses.

-In all cases, you need to be able to show you spent the money and how you worked out your claim.
+In all cases, you need to be able to show you spent the money and how you work out your claim.